walmartdigital/k8s-101/labs/06-deploying-using-flux/06-deploying-using-flux.md

 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespaces are a way to divide cluster resources between multiple users.

-## Tutorial: Create your own namespace
+## Exercise: Create your own namespace

 In the `hello-app.yaml` file, replace all occurences of `group-name` by a value that uniquely identifies your lab group in order to namespace your resources.
 Note that you will have to use the same namespace for all resources you create throughout this workshop.